Eastern Lightning

 The Church of Almighty God (全能神教會 (全能神教会)), also known as Eastern Lightning (東方閃電 (东方闪电)), is a monotheistic new religious movement which was established in China in 1991.
 Government sources estimate the group has three to four million members.

 The group's core tenet is that Jesus Christ has returned to earth and is presently living as a Chinese woman.
 The name "Eastern Lightning" alludes to the Gospel of Matthew 24:27: "For as the lightning cometh out of the east, and shineth even unto the west; so shall also the coming of the Son of man be."

-The movement has been described by Chinese media as the nation's 'most dangerous cult', and the group has been formally banned in China since 1995.
+The movement has been described by Chinese media as the nation's 'most dangerous xie jiao', and the group has been formally banned in China since 1995.
 Christian opponents and international media have in turn described it as a cult and even as a terrorist organization.
 In contrast, members of the group deny all accusations and argue they are victims of religious persecution at the hands of Chinese authorities.